Which Factors Affects A Child’s Intelligence During Pregnancy?

 Prenatal Factors

-The prenatal stage is a very critical duration in human growth.
-During this period, the fertilized egg takes shape the form of a human being, and it is a time of the development of the major organs and brain.
+The prenatal stage is a critical period in human growth.
+During this period, the fertilized egg takes shape as a human being, and the development of major organs and the brain takes place.
 If anything goes wrong during this critical period, the effects are approximately irreversible or very problematic to correct.

-• Undernourished Mother: A Malnutrition mother is unable to give proper nutrition to her growing baby.
-Due to this health issue with the mother, the baby’s weight can be too much less, and the baby can also be unable to fight the diseases.
-Insufficiency of nutrition may effects intelligence and neural growth.
+- Undernourished Mother: A Malnourished mother is unable to give proper nutrition to her growing baby.
+Due to health issues with the mother, the baby’s weight can be too low, and the baby’s immunity to fight diseases is also less.
+Insufficiency of nutrition may also affect intelligence and neural growth.

-• Drugs, smoking, and alcohol: Taking Drugs during pregnancy can have effects on the unborn baby.
-Repeated doses of synthetic glucocorticoids, like Dexamethasone and betamethasone, may also have affected the baby’s development.
+- Drugs, smoking, and alcohol: Taking Drugs during pregnancy effects on the unborn baby and his health.
+Repeated doses of synthetic glucocorticoids, like Dexamethasone and betamethasone, affect the baby’s development.
 Consumption of alcohol may lead to many birth defects like growth deficiencies, physical abnormalities, and central nervous system impairments.

-• Complications During Baby’s Birth: If the baby suffers from complications during birth as lack of oxygen, it may cause permanent brain damage.
+- Complications During Baby’s Birth: If the baby suffers from complications during birth, such as lack of oxygen, it may cause permanent brain damage.
 The baby can be born with mental disorders.

 Postnatal Factors